josephmawa/TextCompare/README.md

 <!-- markdownlint-enable -->
 <!-- markdownlint-disable headings -->

-Text Compare is a simple text comparison app.
+Text Compare is a simple text comparison app for Gnome desktop environment.

  ## Main features

 - Compare old and new text
+- Select comparison token
 - Switch to dark, light or system mode

 ## Contributing